 For as widespread and life-altering as PCOS can be, it is not entirely understood by science—at least not yet.
 "It is a complex syndrome, and I think one that is gaining more and more traction," says Sara Twogood, MD, an ob-gyn at USC.

 To help those of us who didn't attend med school get up to speed about PCOS, we consulted three specialists who know the syndrome best: McCulloch, Twogood, and Joshua J. Berger, MD, medical director of the CHA Fertility Center in Los Angeles.
-If you have PCOS, think you might have it, or simply want to know more, keep reading.

 Let's start with a definition—or at least as much of a definition as science will allow. "[PCOS] has been difficult to define medically because there are many different manifestations," Berger says.
 "Many groups have been arguing over the exact definition."
 For example, in some women, PCOS can be identified by the formation of many small egg-containing cysts on the ovaries, but according to McCulloch, cysts are not even required for its diagnosis.